Osman-Kahraman/mahmut/README.md

 # Mahmut

 Mahmut is a lightweight and efficient automation tool designed to streamline repetitive tasks using Python.
 Whether you need to automate file operations, data processing, or system commands, Mahmut provides a simple yet powerful way to improve productivity.
+It integrates various functionalities such as graphical user interfaces (GUI), data visualization, and automated processes.

 ---